Skip to content

 • No API backend.
 Advisory data (the OSV snapshot and incident bundles) ships vendored inside the npm package and updates via npm releases.
 The release cadence is the data pipeline.

 This stopped being a purely philosophical stance in 2026: CI-targeting malware now identifies hosted security agents, kills their containers, and poisons /etc/hosts to block their telemetry domains.
 A tool with no endpoint has no endpoint to attack, block, or subpoena.
+(Full reasoning: architecture decisions → local-first.)

 Exactly one feature needs the network: delta comparison.
 To score what a version bump introduced, lockwarden must fetch the previous version’s tarball from the registry.